ministic2001/3211_IS_Team_6/README.md

 <div align="center">

-Execute the bruteforce attack from the dashboard to gain SSH access for the program to work.
+Execute the bruteforce attack, setup SSH key from the dashboard to gain SSH access for the program to work.

 </div>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>